 Even by the standards of marijuana-related products, Charlotte’s Web (CW) CBD Oil has had an interesting and controversial history to say the very least.
 It is a Cannabis extract that is high in CBD and extremely low in THC content.
-This ratio is extremely important because ‘THC’ is associated with the psychoactive ‘highs’ that are used to demonize marijuana.
+This ratio is important because ‘THC’ is associated with the psychoactive ‘highs’ that are used to demonize marijuana.

-In contrast, CBD does NOT produce this high and research continues to show its impressive number of medical benefits.
-The low THC content of this strain means it now legal in certain states in America and nations around the world.
-Charlotte’s Web was created by the Stanley brothers of Colorado and is marketed as a dietary supplement in the United States.
+In contrast, CBD does NOT produce this high, and research continues to show its impressive number of medicinal benefits.
+Also, the low THC content of this strain means it now legal in certain states in America, as well as some nations around the world.
+Charlotte’s Web was created by the Stanley brothers of Colorado, and is marketed as a dietary supplement in the United States.

-Charlotte’s parents tried every known medical treatment to stop the seizures and ultimately settled on a ketogenic diet.
+Charlotte’s parents tried every known medical treatment to stop the seizures, ultimately settling on a ketogenic diet.
 For two years, the seizures halted, but the young girl suffered side effects such as loss of bone mass.
-Suddenly, the seizures returned and were as bad as ever.
-Dozens of seizures occurred daily, and the unfortunate Charlotte suffered them for as long as 30 minutes at a time.
+Then, suddenly, the seizures returned and were as bad as ever.
+Dozens of seizures occurred daily, and tiny Charlotte would suffer them for as long as 30 minutes at a time.

-After visiting specialists all around the country, the Figi family had little hope remaining until one day, Charlotte’s father, Matt, saw a video featuring a young boy in California who had been successfully treated for Dravet Syndrome.
-The boy was given a cannabis stain that was high in CBD but low in THC.
+After visiting specialists all around the country, the Figi family had little hope remaining.
+Then, one day, Charlotte’s father Matt saw a video featuring a young boy in California who had been successfully treated for Dravet Syndrome.
+The boy was given a cannabis stain that was high in CBD, but low in THC.

-With the help of two doctors, Margaret Gedde and Alan Shackelford, Charlotte’s parents were able to get the cannabis treatment they were looking for.
-After a very small dose of the CBD-rich medicine, no one could quite believe the results.
-Within a short period of time, Charlotte was almost free of seizures (2-3 a month in her sleep compared to 200+ per week), and is now able to look forward to a normal life.
+With the help of two physicians, Dr. Margaret Gedde and Dr. Alan Shackelford, Charlotte’s parents were able to get the cannabis treatment they were looking for.
+After a very small dose of the CBD-rich medicine, no one could quite believe the results; within a short period of time, Charlotte was almost completely free of seizures (she suffered just 2-3 per month in her sleep compared to 200+ per week), and is now able to look forward to a relatively normal life.

 Medical Research into CBD Yields Promising Results